-- Members have access to several contracted urgent care facilities located throughout the County of Ventura. - Female members may self-refer for OB/GYN services by selecting a listed Direct Access OB/GYN in the Provider Directory - Members may self-refer for an annual vision refraction exam, and for chiropractic and acupuncture services.
-(Reimbursement varies; for benefit details, see Comparison Chart in this chapter).
+- Members have access to several contracted urgent care facilities located throughout the County of Ventura. - Female members may self-refer for OB/GYN services by selecting a listed Direct-Access OB/GYN in the Provider Directory. - Members may self-refer for an annual vision refraction exam, and for chiropractic and acupuncture services.
+(Reimbursement varies; for benefit details, see Comparison Chart in this chapter). - Members may self-refer for Mental Health and Substance Abuse Services to a contracted physician.

-VCHCP's geographic service area is the County of Ventura.
+VCHCP's geographic service area is Ventura County.
 You must live or work in the service area at the time of enrollment to be eligible for coverage under VCHCP.
-You cannot enroll or continue enrollment as a Subscriber or Dependent if you live in or move to a region outside the County of Ventura, unless you are a subscriber who works in the County of Ventura, or you are a dependent child under the age of 26.
+You cannot be enrolled as a Subscriber or Dependent if you live in or move to a region outside Ventura County, unless you are a subscriber who works in the County of Ventura, or you are a dependent child under the age of 26.

 If you have an eligible dependent attending school or living in an area outside Ventura County, you must select a VCHCP PCP for that dependent, and the dependent must come to Ventura County for coverage of routine physical exams and medical services.
 Only emergency care services, urgent care services, and prescriptions are covered out of the Plan's service area.
+No mid-year changes will be approved due to a dependent who moves outside of the service area.